-Although the origin of this interesting portable and extensible platform was Google in charge of the development and design, in 2014, the technology giant decided to release the project and donate it to the Cloud Native Computing Foundation (Linux Foundation).
+Although Google was the origin of this interesting portable and extensible platform and in charge of the development and design, in 2014, the technology giant decided to release the project and donate it to the Cloud Native Computing Foundation (Linux Foundation).
 Like Docker, Kubernetes has become one of the standards as a software container manager within the industry.

 Kubernetes is just a few years old, but an outstanding reputation has already been established.
 This is due, at least in part, to its relationship with Google.
-At the time, this company started this open source project, and some Google employees helped develop Kubernetes.
+At the time, the company started this open-source project, and some Google employees helped develop Kubernetes.
 However, many other non-Google developers have worked on the software as well.
 In 2015, the first version of Kubernetes was finally released.
-Many different cloud services, such as Azure or AWS, are currently supported by the tool.
+Many different cloud services, such as Azure or AWS, are currently support the tool.

 The starting point at Google was the Borg and Omega systems, with which the internal clusters had to be managed.
-Back then, virtual cloud applications hadn’t even been considered.
-Later, however, it was decided to release an open-source version and thus make Kubernetes public’s development.
+Back then, virtual cloud applications had not even been considered.
+Later, however, it was decided to release an open-source version and thus make Kubernetes a public development.

 This open-source project has always been very committed to the cloud, which is also evident in its development.
 Today, Google continues to push it forward in collaboration with other companies under the Cloud Native Computing Foundation umbrella, with the help of a very large community.

 How does Kubernetes work?

 Kubernetes is an orchestration framework for containers, which means that the software is not responsible for developing and controlling them.
 Kubernetes applies process automation to do this, making it easier for developers to evaluate, manage, or publish software.

 The Kubernetes architecture consists of a clear hierarchy, made up of the following elements:

 Container: includes the applications and software environments.